bayesianruby/Monte-Carlo/README.md

 Hence we use a Halton method to generate uniforms laws in 6 dimension, and we used Box Muller transformation to get gaussians.
 Then we made an estimator to get the expectation.

-Here are the comparison between the error of basic Monte-Carlo and our algorithm.
+Here are the comparison between the error of basic Monte-Carlo and our algorithm:

 ![téléchargement](https://user-images.githubusercontent.com/80846462/174439115-7499b7dc-07d3-464c-bb43-03e32c5b6305.png)
 ![halton](https://user-images.githubusercontent.com/80846462/174439117-ac0a16e3-d663-4894-a8b8-a521ae246f6c.png)